 2. “Research also shows that people perform better on memory tests when taking higher levels of vitamin B-6.”

 That said, if NotoBrain really works, I don’t think vitamin B6 contributes anything significant to its effects in most people.
-Let's look at the research on the propriotary blend of ingredients next.
+Let's look at the research on the proprietary blend of ingredients next.

-This ingredient is pronounced “An-a-race-a-tam” and it's a synthetic compound that according to its Wikipedia page is sold in Europe as a prescription drug.
+This ingredient is pronounced “An-a-race-a-tam” and it's a synthetic compound sold in Europe as a prescription drug.
 Aniracetam was created by Roche pharmaceuticals.
 It sometimes goes by another trade name “Draganon.”

-In 1984, a small study titled Effects of aniracetam, a nootropic drug, in senile dementia–a preliminary report, showed the effects of aniracetam on 4 people.
+In 1984, a study showed the effects of aniracetam on 4 people (yes, just 4 people!).
 People either received a placebo or 500 mg or 1000 mg of aniracetam.
 The results appeared to show that only the person who had mild dementia responded to aniracetam.
 They also noted that 500 mg worked better than 1000 mg.
 This study only had 4 people.
 That's a problem because that’s not enough people to draw good conclusions from.

-In a 1987 study titled Senile dementia of the Alzheimer type treated with aniracetam: a new nootropic agent, 44 people with Alzheimer's disease were randomly given either 1 gram (1000 mg) of Aniracetam or a placebo for 3 months.
-While the researchers noted that people getting aniracetam appeared to score better on memory tests, they saw similar results in those getting the placebo.
+A few years later a study involving, 44 people with Alzheimer's disease were given either 1 gram (1000 mg) of Aniracetam or a placebo for 3 months.
+While the researchers noted that getting aniracetam appeared to score better on memory tests, they saw similar results in people getting the placebo.
 That is a big problem.
 There were no significant differences between the placebo and those getting aniracetam.

 Researchers of this study also noted that 4 of the people who received aniracetam showed signs of confusion while only 1 such case was observed in the placebo group.
 Might this hint that at higher doses, a worsening of some dementia symptoms might occur?
 I don't know.

-In 1990, a study was published titled The use of a scopolamine model to study the potential nootropic effects of aniracetam and piracetam in healthy volunteers.
-In this study, healthy people were purposely given a drug (scopolamine, used to treat motion sickness) to make them confused and have memory issues.
+In another investigation, healthy people were purposely given a drug (scopolamine, used to treat motion sickness) to make them confused and have memory issues.
 They were then given 1500 mg of aniracetam.
-Researchers noted that aniracetam significantly improve the cognitive impairments caused by the drug.
-This study may or may not have had a placebo group.
-I can't tell from the summary I saw.
+Researchers noted that aniracetam significantly improved the cognitive impairments caused by the drug.

-A 2008 study titled A randomized, controlled, double-blind trial of Huannao Yicong capsule in senile patients with mild cognitive impairment.
-This study compared the effects of Aniracetam to a Chinese medicine product called Huannao Yicong (which consists of several herbs).
-This study noted that the Chinese product was better than Aniracetam at helping older adults with mild forms of dementia.
+Researchers in China compared the effects of Aniracetam to a Chinese medicine product called Huannao Yicong (which consists of several herbs).
+They noted that the Chinese product was better than Aniracetam at helping older adults with mild forms of dementia.

-A 2010 study titled Effect of modified huanglian wendan decoction in treating senile patients with mild cognitive impairment of turbid-phlegm blocking orifice syndrome.
-This study compared Aniracetam to a Chinese medicine called huanglian wendan decoction.
+Other researchers in China compared Aniracetam to a Chinese medicine called huanglian wendan decoction.
 While people getting both products appeared to show improvement, the Chinese medicine product was deemed superior to aniracetam.

-A 2012 study titled Clinical efficacy of aniracetam, either as monotherapy or combined with cholinesterase inhibitors, in patients with cognitive impairment: a comparative open study.
-This study lasted 1 year and included 276 people with various forms of cognitive disorders.
+In one of the better studies, researchers in Greece, conducted a 1 year long investigation involving 276 people with various forms of cognitive disorders.
 The researchers split the people up into the following groups:

 - aniracetam (58 people)